There are a number of support pathways that can help you before, during and after raising a concern or making a complaint.

 International student support

-International and refugee-background students may experience a number of barriers when raising concerns or making a complaint.
-You may experience a lack of social support, financial stability, access to resources, or have language barriers.
-It is important you know there is support available to you, that you know your rights, regardless of your immigration status, and that your cultural beliefs are understood and respected.
+It is important you know that there is support available to you, that you know your rights, regardless of your immigration status, and that your cultural beliefs are understood and respected.

-The advisor for refugee-background students connects students with appropriate services.
+The advisor for refugee-background students, Kodrean Eashae, can connects students with appropriate services.
 He offers support and works with the community to make sure our campuses are a safe and inclusive environment for all students.
-You can visit Kodrean in SU212 in the Student Union building (near The Bubble) or email him to book an appointment.
+You can visit Kodrean in SU212 in the Student Union building (near The Bubble) or email him at email@example.com to book an appointment.

-There are options for seeking advice both on and off campus
+There are options for seeking advice off campus.

 Wellington Community Law